Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Proof of Theorem

 \section{Proof of Theorem \ref{thm:delta2-proba-ope}}

-The proof of Theorem \ref{thm:delta2-proba-ope} mainly lies in the following result which is proved in Appendix \ref{apdx-delta2-proba-ope}.
-Coupling the convergence of the spectrum of the matrix of probability $T_n$ with a concentration result on the spectral norm of random matrices with independent entries (see \cite{bandeira2016}), we show the convergence in metric $\delta_2$ of the spectrum of $\hat{T}_n$ towards the spectrum of the integral operator $\mathds{T}_W$.
+The proof of Theorem \ref{thm:delta2-proba-ope} mainly lies in the following result which is proved in Section~\ref{apdx-delta2-proba-ope}.
+Coupling the convergence of the spectrum of the matrix of probability $T_n$ with a concentration result on the spectral norm of random matrices with independent entries (cf.~\cite{bandeira2016}), we show the convergence in metric $\delta_2$ of the spectrum of $\widehat{T}_n$ towards the spectrum of the integral operator $\mathds{T}_W$.